adamsilver/fdpb/03-book-a-flight.md

 A Boeing 747 commerical plane has over 400 seats so we've shattered the 7 choice rule.
 Call me a rebel, but I'm struggling to see a better way of presenting seats.
 Choosing a seat is quite a unique interaction and benefits from this layout.

-And using the One Thing Per Page pattern gives us maximal screen space to design something better.
+And using the One Thing Per Page pattern (explained in chapter 2) gives us maximal screen space to design something better.
 The screen, while long, is far less overwhelming as it'd dedicated to just one thing: choosing a seat.

 ### Unavailable Seats

-Unavailable seats are denoted by marking the checkbox (or radio button) as disabled.
-They are grayed out so that sighted users know they aren't selectable.
+Unavailable seats are marked by disabling the checkbox (or radio button).
+Browsers will grey them out so that sighted users know they aren't selectable.
 Similarly screen readers won't announced them, and keyboard users can't focus to them.
-This is where disabling elements works nicely.
+This is one of the few occasions where disabling elements works well.

 ```HTML
 <input type="checkbox" name="seat" value="1A" disabled>